-- Debris-control structures, although requiring periodic maintenance, can be used to reduce or eliminate flow of abrasive material into culverts. - A liner or bottom reinforcement utilizing additional abrasion-resistant material is another option. - Concrete or bituminous lining of the invert of corrugated metal pipes is a commonlyemployed method to minimize effects from abrasion. - Concrete culverts may require additional cover over the reinforcement bars, or highstrength concrete mixes to resist abrasion. - 2 to 6 inches of high-strength concrete, placed over the reinforcing steel, may be used to minimize abrasion of pipes.
-Using Ultra High Performance Concrete (UHPC) or higher strength concrete for culvert floors might also be a consideration. - The use of metal or wooden planks attached to the culvert bottom, normal to the flow, will trap and hold bedload materials, thereby providing invert protection. - Oversized culvert barrels which are partially buried accomplish the same purpose.
+Debris-control structures, although requiring periodic maintenance, can be used to reduce or eliminate flow of abrasive material into culverts.

+- A liner or bottom reinforcement utilizing additional abrasion-resistant material is another option. - Concrete or bituminous lining of the invert of corrugated metal pipes is a commonly-employed method to minimize effects from abrasion. - Concrete culverts may require additional cover over the reinforcement bars, or high-strength concrete mixes to resist abrasion. - 2 to 6 inches of high-strength concrete, placed over the reinforcing steel, may be used to minimize abrasion of pipes. - The use of metal or wooden planks attached to the culvert bottom, normal to the flow, will trap and hold bedload materials, thereby providing invert protection. - Oversized culvert barrels which are partially buried accomplish the same purpose.